 Key Takeaways

-• The IRS 2024 limits for contributions to IRA plans rose slightly from 2023.
-Taxpayers can now save up to $7,000 per year in a traditional or Roth IRA.
+- The IRS 2026 limits for contributions to IRA plans increased slightly, allowing taxpayers to save up to $7,500 per year in a traditional or Roth IRA.

 New Contribution Limit for 401(k) Plans

-One of the biggest updates for 2024 is a higher contribution limit for 401(k) plans.1 The maximum contribution amount has increased by $500, which means individuals under age 50 can save up to $23,000 in their 401(k) plan this year.
-The new $23,000 limit also applies to 403(b) plans, the federal government's Thrift Savings Plan and most 457 plans.
-Plus, savers who are age 50 or older by December 31 can make annual catch-up contributions up to $7,500 in 2024.
+One of the biggest updates for 2026 is that contributions to 401(k) plans have remained unchanged.1 The maximum contribution amount has increased by $1,000, which means individuals under age 50 can save up to $24,500 in their 401(k) plan this year.
+The new limit also applies to 403(b) plans, the federal government's Thrift Savings Plan and most 457 plans.
+Plus, savers who are age 50 or older by December 31 can make annual catch-up contributions up to $8,000 in 2026.

 Contribution Limits & Deductions for IRA Plans

-The IRS 2024 limits for contributions to IRA plans rose slightly from 2023: Taxpayers can now save up to $7,000 per year in a traditional or Roth IRA.1
+The IRS 2026 limits for contributions to IRA plans have increased.
+Taxpayers can now save up to $7,500 per year in a traditional or Roth IRA.1

-However, updated rules for 2024 could affect how much, if any, of your IRA contributions you can deduct from your taxes.
+However, your IRA contributions you can deduct from your taxes.
 Once your adjusted gross income for the year reaches a certain amount, your ability to claim IRA contributions as deductions begins to phase out.
 The IRS recently made cost-of-living increases to the adjusted gross income limits for both traditional and Roth IRAs.

 Traditional IRAs